RK9460/SpaceStationDetection/README.md

 Code: Open for educational and research use.

 Dataset: Not included.
-You must provide your own dataset under Hackathon2_test/.
+Users must provide their own dataset under Hackathon2_test/.

 🙌 Contributors